CyberFlameGO/svnpython/Doc/library/types.rst

 .. data:: ComplexType

-   The type of complex numbers (e.g. ``1.0j``).
+   The type of complex numbers (e.g. ``1.0j``); alias of the built-in :class:`complex`.
 This is not defined if Python was built without complex number support.

 .. data:: StringType

    The type of character strings (e.g. ``'Spam'``); alias of the built-in :class:`str`.

-.. data:: UnicodeType

-   The type of Unicode character strings (e.g. ``u'Spam'``).
-This is not defined if Python was built without Unicode support.
-It's an alias of the built-in :class:`unicode`.

 .. data:: TupleType